 To make self-raising flour, add 2 teaspoons of baking powder to each cup of flour.

-Use a whisk or spoon to blend the flour and baking powder thoroughly before you add it to other ingredients.
+Use a whisk or spoon to blend the flour and baking powder thoroughly.

 - If you use self-raising flour as a substitute for all-purpose flour in a quick bread or muffins, omit the baking powder and add an extra 2 teaspoons of the self-raising flour for each cup of all-purpose flour.

-- Self-raising flour does not contain baking soda or salt, so when substituting self-raising flour for all-purpose flour, add both baking soda and salt if they are called for in the recipe.
+- Self-raising flour does not contain baking soda or salt, so when substituting self-raising flour for all-purpose flour, add both baking soda and salt if they are called for in the recipe (while omitting the additional baking powder in the recipe).

 - Store all-purpose or self-raising flour in an airtight container at room temperature for up to 6 months.
-Whole wheat flour contains some of the germs, so it can become rancid; store whole wheat flour in the refrigerator for up to 6 months.
+Whole wheat flour can become rancid faster than white flour; store whole wheat flour in the refrigerator for up to 6 months.
 If you don't bake often, buy small amounts of flour or keep it in the freezer for longer storage.
 Bring any flour to room temperature before adding it to a recipe.

 - Some recipes specify "sifted" flour.
 Most flours are pre-sifted, but they do compact and settle in storage.
 Instead of sifting the flour, all you need to do is stir it with a spoon or whisk and use the spoon and sweep method of measuring.
 Or, better yet, weigh the flour if weight is specified.
 Unless your recipe specifies a weight, a cup of flour generally weighs about 4 1/2 ounces or 127.6 grams.

 - Liquid measuring cups can't be leveled off, so it's best to avoid using a liquid measuring cup for flour.
 For accurate results, use measuring cups designed for dry ingredients.

-- Soft wheat flour—with about 9 to 11 grams of protein per cup—is best for cakes, while harder, higher gluten flours—about 12 to 14 grams of protein per cup—are best for yeast bread.
+- Soft wheat flour—with about 9 to 11 grams of protein per cup—is best for cakes, while harder, higher gluten flours like bread flour—about 12 to 14 grams of protein per cup—are best for yeast bread.